7s4r/geolocation-nodejs-mongodb/README.md

-# geolocation-nodejs-redis
+# geolocation-nodejs-mongodb
-An API RESTful web service for geolocation
+A RESTful API for geolocation